 Walking through the dense proliferation of squash vines, veggie patches and fruit trees that comprise the organic edible garden of Numbi Valley, we inadvertently snuck up on Kath who was busy in the kitchen, chopping garden-fresh veggies to go into the pot.
 It was only 2:30 PM and I was already looking forward to dinner!

 Kath and Ross’s home is a hand-built cob cottage with a large living room window that lets the mountains inside and makes you instantly want to get your own farm and build your own cob house.
 To visit Numbi Valley is to be instantly schooled on what it means to live off the land completely and to love it in the absolute.

 Letting the dogs out, we settled into the self-catering cottage and I was secretly enthralled by the little fireplace next to the shower.
-Mr Rautenbach and I have a huge 15sqm bathroom in desperate need of a makeover, so I’ve been trawling magazines and looking at other people’s bathrooms (not in a, like, weird way or anything…) to get ideas of what to do with all that space.
+I have a huge 15sqm bathroom in desperate need of a makeover, so I’ve been trawling magazines and looking at other people’s bathrooms (not in a, like, weird way or anything…) to get ideas of what to do with all that space.
 After this stay at Numbi Valley, I’m 90% sold on having a fireplace to heat bath and shower water…

 Little Karoo summers are scorching, but on the weekend we visited the farm it was overcast with on-and-off drizzle – the kind of precipitation where you don’t mind being in it because it’s such a relief from the heat.
 So that’s what we did: we be’d in it.